 Check the LEDs both on the NIC board and on the hub to see if the connection through the LAN cable is active.
-This is because the link check uses receiving data.

-NOTE: While the machine is on, the orange LED on the NIC board is lit if it has been initialized successfully.
+- The machine watches the received link pulse from the hub in the link check test function.
+To check the link pulse from the machine to the hub, check the LED on the hub. - NOTE: While the machine is on, the orange LED on the NIC board is lit if it has been initialized successfully.